 Currency and Exchange Rate, Tax, Currency exchange, Tip

 Currency and Exchange Rate

-In Thailand, a 7% value added tax (VAT) is imposed on most products.
+In Thailand, a 7% value added tax (VAT; may increase to 10% in October 2020) is imposed on most products.
 If conditions are met, the VAT will be refunded, so do not forget to do the paperwork.
-Taxes imposed on services rendered within Thailand, such as shopping at establishments that cannot process the VAT refund, and payments for hotel fees and restaurant charges, are not eligible for the refund.
+Taxes imposed on services rendered within Thailand, such as payments for hotel fees and restaurant charges, are not eligible for the refund.